 Dr. Beth Griffiths is an internal medicine physician who provides primary care to adults and teaches medical students and residents in primary care clinic.
+She also teaches health policy, advocacy, and community engagement and collaborates with researchers to translate their work into policy change.

 Dr. Griffiths earned her master's degree in public health at Harvard University's T.H.
 Chan School of Public Health.
 She earned her medical degree at the University of California, San Diego, and completed a residency in internal medicine, with a focus on primary care, at UCSF.